rubaniuk/rubaniuk.github.io/_posts/2022-01-31-ssl-letsencrypt.md

 I recently got a notice from my domain provider that my SSL certificate for www.rubaniuk.com will expire in 1 month and that I need to renew it.
 I opened this blog and noticed that the certificate has expired already, I decided to dig deeper and found out that GitHub Pages aren't receiving new cert from my Certificate Authority!

-This wasn't great user experience and that got me thinking: what if I swithced to free LetsEncrypt Certificate Authority?
+This wasn't great user experience and that got me thinking: what if I switched to free LetsEncrypt Certificate Authority?
 Let's do just that!

 First, let's delete existing CNAME file with domain in it: